 - Dimensional Formula: M1L1T-2

 - Other units: dyne, pound-force, kilopond, poundal, kip

 For example, if there are two bodies of mass M and m, and they are kept in such a way that the body with mass m is resting over the body with mass M. In physics we say that these two bodies will exert forces on each other.
 So we can say that whenever there is an interaction of two or more bodies, force is a part of the interaction.

 In simple words, whenever a body is moving, we say it is in motion.
-For instance if a boy is walking down the street from his school to his home, we will say that the boy is in motion.
+For instance, if a boy is walking down the street from his school to his home, we will say that the boy is in motion.
 But imagine if the boy stops for 5 minutes in the way and sits down.
 If someone asks at that time if the boy is in motion, the answer will be ‘No’.
-From this we can infer that motion of a body is dependent on time.
-In physics we say that motion is the change in the position of a body with respect to time.
+From this, we can infer that the motion of a body is dependent on time.
+In physics, we say that motion is the change in the position of a body with respect to time.

 Force and motion are deeply related in nature.
 We can say that force is the cause of motion.
 Suppose something is moving, we can say that some force must be acting on it or some force must have acted on it which produced this motion.
 If a person is walking, and hence in motion, there must be some force acting on it which is making him move.
 What is this force?
 This force is the muscular force of his body.